MilaNLProc/twitter-demographer/README.rst

 You are not forced to use a specific component.
 The design of this tool should be modular enough to allow you to decide what to add and what to remove.

+Let's make an example: you have a set of tweet ids (from english speakers) and you want to:

++ reconstruct the original tweets
++ disambiugate the location of the users
++ predict the sentiment of the tweet.

+This can be done with very few lines of code with this library.

 .. code-block:: python

     from twitter_demographer.twitter_demographer import Demographer